Koh Jum - An Island A World Away

 The majority of accommodation on Koh Jum stretches along the main road in the central village of Ban Ting Rai, in the heart of the island.
 Accommodation is available directly on the beach or along the main road itself.
 There is the usual variety of hostel, bungalow, beach shack all the way up to a fancy resort.

 We stayed at the Garden Home Resort along the island's main road.
 We had a garden bungalow raised on stilts, which was frankly massive.
 With a fan, fridge and basic en-suite bathroom it had all the amenities we needed.
-As well as a great outside area with a chair and table we could relax on in the evenings.
+As well as a great outside area with a chair and table we could relax on with a beer in the evenings.

 All this cost us 500 baht per night (£11.74 or $14.66).
+For current prices or to book a bungalow, click here.

 Sunset Beach